Sniffin3083/Sniffin3083/README.md

 # Hi!
-My name is Griffin,
+My name is Mack,

 ## About
 I use this GitHub account to push and store personal projects of mine whether that be just for fun or used in an event like a hackathon.
 I have enjoyed programming ever since I was little.
 Throughout the many years of coding I have learned a vareity of skills like: